-The spleen is a fist-size organ in the upper-left side of the abdomen, slightly above elbow level.
-It filters old blood cells and helps fight infection.
+The spleen is an apple-sized organ located in the abdominal area.
+It helps fight infection.
 Symptoms of a rupture include pain in the upper-left abdomen and/or shoulder, as well as pain when the area is touched.
 Being confused, lightheaded, or dizzy are common complaints.

 Blunt trauma to the chest or punctures from car crashes are among the most common causes of spleen ruptures.
 Death is possible, but the results typically range from the body healing itself completely to loss of the organ and a lifelong susceptibility to infections.

-What to Expect from a Ruptured Spleen in a Car Accident
+What to Expect from a Damaged or Injured Spleen after a Collision

-- A physician who suspects you have a ruptured spleen will use external pressure to test the area for tenderness and gauge whether the organ is enlarged.
+- A Doctor may use external pressure to test the area for tenderness and gauge whether the organ is enlarged.

-Once the rupture is diagnosed, the severity of the injury dictates the treatment, which can range from a stay in the hospital for monitoring and recuperation to immediate removal of the organ.
+Once the rupture is diagnosed, the severity of the injury dictates the treatment, which can range from a stay in the hospital for monitoring to emergency surgery.

-- If the rupture isn’t too severe, the victim could heal with rest and time.
+- Sometimes, a person can heal with rest and time and without surgery.
 A hospital stay often results, and blood transfusions are a possibility.